Names of Germany: Names from Diutisc

 In Eastern Francia, roughly the area where Germany now is, it seems that the new word was taken on by the people only slowly, over the centuries: in central Eastern Francia the word frengisk was used for a lot longer, as there was no need for people to distinguish themselves from the distant Franks.
 The word diutsch and other variants were only used by people to describe themselves, at first as an alternative term, from about the 10th century.
-It was used, for example, in the Sachsenspiegel, a legal code, written in Middle Low German in about 1220: Iewelk düdesch lant hevet sinen palenzgreven: sassen, beieren, vranken unde svaven(Every German land has its Graf: Saxony, Bavaria, Franken and Swabia).
-In the Carion's Chronicle, the German reformator Philip Melanchthon argued the Germans were descendants of the in the biblical Ashkenaz, the son of Japheth.
+It was used, for example, in the Sachsenspiegel, a legal code, written in Middle Low German in about 1220: Iewelk düdesch lant hevet sinen palenzgreven: sassen, beieren, vranken unde svaven (Every German land has its Graf: Saxony, Bavaria, Franken and Swabia).
+In the Carion's Chronicle, the German reformator Philip Melanchthon argued the Germans were descendants of the biblical Ashkenaz, the son of Japheth.
 They shall have called themselves the Ascenos, which with time derived into Tuiscones.

 The Teutoni, a tribe with a name which probably came from the same root, did, through Latin, ultimately give birth to the English words "Teuton" (first found in 1530) for the adjective German, (as in the Teutonic Knights, a military religious order, and the Teutonic Cross) and "Teuton" (noun), attested from 1833.
-"Teuton" was also used for Teutonisch Land (land of the Teutons), its abbreviation Teutschland used in some areas until the 19th century and its currently used official variation Deutschland.
+"Teuton" was also used for Teutonisch Land ("land of the Teutons"), its abbreviation Teutschland used in some areas until the 19th century and its currently used official variation Deutschland.

-In the northern French language area (northern France, Belgium), the neighboring Germanic dialects, areas and inhabitants of Flanders to Alsace are sometimes referred to as Thiois, most likely still for the area between Maastricht and Aachen and for the traditional German speaking part of Lorraine (Lorraine Thioise), The term is obsolete and derives from theodisc (see above).
+In the northern French language area (northern France, Belgium), the neighboring Germanic dialects, areas and inhabitants of Flanders to Alsace are sometimes referred to as Thiois, most likely still for the area between Maastricht and Aachen and for the traditional German speaking part of Lorraine (Lorraine Thioise), The term is obsolete or colloquial and derives from theodisc (see above).
+It remains in a more or less distorted form in the name of one of each of the following pairs of villages, separated by a present or past language barrier: